Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 Deploy follows the DeployIfNotExists (DINE) methodology.
 Policy contribution should be named prefixed with `Deploy` - in example `Deploy-Custom-Route-Table.json`.

+> NOTE: When creating the naming convention for the definition, it must company with the [Naming rule and restrictions for Azure resources | Microsoft Authorization](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftauthorization) standard.

 Inside of the JSON is a `metadata` section which is required for policy creation.

 ![Policy Metadata](https://github.com/Azure/Enterprise-Scale/blob/main/docs/wiki/media/policy-metadata-example.png)